Using the ThinLinc desktop customizer¶

 - Name of the application group

 This is the name of the application group.
-This is not displayed to the users, but only to the system administrator using the ThinLinc Desktop Customizer.
+This is not displayed to the users, but only to the system administrator using the ThinLinc desktop customizer.
 Set to something that reflects the contents of the application group.

 - Menu of application group